-Of course, the movement is clearly not the main attraction here: what the watchmaking brand tries to lure you with is a very unusual shape of the aforementioned case.
+Of course, the movement is not the main attraction here: what Luminox tries to lure you with is an unusual shape of the aforementioned case.
 Yes, rated for whole 500 meters (1650 ft.) of water resistance, the new Luminox Deep Dive is coming in a bulky case made of black PVD-treated reinforced steel.

-To ensure the maximum level of safety for the diver, the watch is equipped with an automatic helium escape valve and a special patent-pending Bezel Locking System that also protects the setting crown from damage.
+To ensure the maximum level of safety for the diver, the Deep Dive LLT is equipped with an automatic helium escape valve and a special patent-pending Bezel Locking System that also protects the setting crown from damage.

-As usual for the brand, the watch is equipped not with traditional Superluminova luminescent compound, but with their own signature LLT (Luminox Light Technology) system that consists of many (17 in this particular case) micro-tubes filled with self-glowing tritium gas.
+As usual for the brand, the superb nighttime legibility is ensured not with something as traditional as a Superluminova luminescent compound, but with their own signature LLT (Luminox Light Technology) system that consists of many (17 in this particular case) micro-tubes filled with self-glowing tritium gas.

-Being a serious diving tool watch, the new Luminox Deep Dive is shipped on a black polyurethane strap that features a wetsuit extension system, yet I wonder how many of these gadgets will ever see anything more intimidating than a standard-issue pool.
+Being a serious diving tool, the new Luminox Deep Dive is shipped on a black polyurethane strap that features a wetsuit extension system, yet I wonder how many of these gadgets will ever see anything more intimidating than a standard-issue pool.

 Price: 1989 CHF (MSRP, exluding taxes)